Orange County Museum of Art

-The Orange County Museum of Art (OCMA) is a modern and contemporary art museum located on the campus of the Segerstrom Center for the Arts in Costa Mesa, California.
+The UC Irvine Langson Orange County Museum of Art is a modern and contemporary art museum located on the campus of the Segerstrom Center for the Arts in Costa Mesa, California.
 The museum's collection comprises more than 4,500 objects, with a concentration on the art of California and the Pacific Rim from the early 20th century to present.
 Exhibits include traditional paintings, sculptures, and photography, as well as new media in the form of video, digital, and installation art.

 History

+Fine Arts Patrons Pavilion Gallery, 1962–1968

+The museum was founded in 1962 as the Fine Arts Patrons Pavilion Gallery at the Balboa Pavilion by 13 women – Dorothy Ahmanson, Joan Brandt, Thelma Chastain, Em Cray, Dorothe Curtis, Kay Farwell, Ailene Hays, Judy Hurndall, Gloria Irvine, Jane Lawson, Betty Mickle, Florence Stoddard and Betty Winckler – who rented space on the pavilion's second floor in order to exhibit modern and contemporary art.
+Winckler served as its president until 1968, when the gallery changed its name and hired a professional staff.